25 Tips to Cook Once, Eat for a Week

 If you can’t fathom eating the same thing two days in a row, plan on making two or three different dishes that you can alternate or mix-and-match throughout the week.
 With the right planning and creativity, you can make the same food go a long way.
 By just making different sauces, already prepped chicken and vegetables can be an Asian stir-fry one night, Mexican chicken fajitas the next, and Italian chicken cacciatore another.

 The first thing to consider when choosing recipes is making sure they’re freezer-friendly.
-Some food is better suited to freezing and reheating than others: “Soups, broths, smoothies and sauces can be frozen in ice cubes trays, which comes in handy for portion control and weight management.
-Veggie-based casseroles, whole-grain wrap burritos and homemade turkey or veggie burgers can be frozen individually, giving family members a healthy grab-and-go option,” explains Stephanie Brookshier, RDN, ACSM-CPT.
+Some food is better suited to freezing and reheating than others: “Soups, broths, smoothies, and sauces can be frozen in ice cubes trays, which comes in handy for portion control and weight management.
+Veggie-based casseroles, whole-grain wrap burritos, and homemade turkey or veggie burgers can be frozen individually, giving family members a healthy grab-and-go option,” explains Stephanie Brookshier, RDN, ACSM-CPT.
 When your meal is already made and only needs to be reheated, you’re less likely to give into calling for takeout on hectic evenings.
-For some more ideas, check out our roundup of 20 Healthy Freezer Meals to Lose Weight.

 1 + 1 + 1

 If you’re preparing individual meals for lunch or dinner just keep in mind the rule of threes: one protein, one starchy carb, and one fresh produce.
 While the portion sizes of each will differ based on your nutritional needs, it’s important to get all three in there along with some fat.
 The perfect fuel combination of protein, fat, and carbs provides you with long-lasting energy and prevents spikes in blood sugar!
-Make a Buddha bowl like the one you see above with these tips for How to Make a Buddha Bowl for Weight Loss.
+Make a Buddha bowl like the one you see above to easily combine healthful ingredients into a delicious mix.

 MAKE A LIST